-Call your assigned teacher at between and if you will be absent from school.
-Complete leave request prior to absence if possible.
-If your leave has not been recorded prior to your absence, do so immediately upon your return to school.
-You must use Skyward to submit your leave time.
-You MUST record all time off in Skyward - with or without pay!
-If you have time acquired, you must use it before taking time off without pay.
+Duty Day: Your work day is from to You will receive 30 minutes unpaid and duty free lunch.
+(If different, give explanation here) If you work past your designated work day hours, you will be required to provide written confirmation of time and duties performed from your supervising teacher.
+Absences: request prior to absence if possible.
+If yo return to school.
+You must use Skyward between and if you will be absent from school.
+Complete leave our leave has not been recorded prior to your absence, do so immediately upon your to submit your leave time.
+You MUST record all time off in Skyward - with or without t use it before taking time off without pay.